Kusanagi8200/App-Multi-Con-SSH/README.md

 - Bash shell environment.
 - SSH client installed on your system.
-- `data.sh` file should exist in the specified path or will be created on adding the first connection.
+- `data.sh` empty file should exist in the specified path or will be created on adding the first connection.

 ## Usage